 After millennia of migrating to and from the sea, Chinook salmon disappeared from California’s San Joaquin River 65 years ago.
 Now they’re trickling back.
 See the news Here.

 The world’s rivers are awash with dangerous levels of antibiotics-Largest global study finds the drugs in two-thirds of test sites in 72 countries, read the whole article from The Guardian Here.

 Climate change is the most consequential challenge facing our planet.
 Communities are struggling to do more with less water, fish and wildlife are fighting to survive, and storms are triggering more life-threatening floods.
 Our clean water and rivers will suffer permanently if we don’t take immediate action.

 Salmon Habitat Restoration Projects: Jump Pool and and Log Jam on the North Fork Coquille River, Coos County, Coquille Watershed (photos, K. Miles)

-Bandon Community Radio’s Executive Director, Kelly Miles, is a current Port of Bandon Commissioner and spent nearly 8 years as the Director of the Coquille Watershed Association in Coquille, Oregon.
+Bandon Community Radio’s Executive Director, Kelly Miles, is a former Port of Bandon Commissioner and spent nearly 8 years as the Director of the Coquille Watershed Association in Coquille, Oregon.
 She is passionate about marine and river ecology, and was fortunate to work with many fine landowners and biologists on dozens of salmon habitat restoration and water quality projects.
 To find out how you can help the southern & coastal watersheds in Oregon, visit these links:

 Coquille Watershed Association